-Amy Joy is the Creative Director for Art Shape Mammoth, and a Co-Director of the Visitor Center Artist Camp, where she has developed comprehensive clay programming for VCAC's Local Clay Workshop, creating sculpture from the local clay deposits through hand-processing, testing, formulating, and firing the clay on site using locally available tools and materials.
+Amy Joy is the Creative Director for Art Shape Mammoth, and a Co-Director of the Visitor Center Artist Camp, where she has developed comprehensive clay studio facilities for VCAC's Local Clay Processing programming, creating sculpture from the local clay deposits through hand-processing, testing, formulating, and firing the clay on site using locally available tools and materials.

 JOSHUA HOSTERMAN earned his BFA in sculpture at Minneapolis College of Art and Design and has additionally studied social sciences and economics.
 He comes from a family of technical types and has been making objects by hand and machine his whole life.
 Joshua practices visual and community art.
 He has managed a non-profit teaching wood shop, worked in the preservation bindery at a large public library, hosted custom sextoy crafting workshops, opened an anarchist community center, and received several public art grants.
 Nowadays, he mostly enjoys drawing, photography, and helping others create objects and situations.

-Joshua is Operations Director for Art Shape Mammoth, Co-Director of the Visitor Center Artist Camp, and is a Tattoo Apprentice at NoCo Studio Tattoo in Loveland, CO.
+Joshua is Operations Director for Art Shape Mammoth, Co-Director of the Visitor Center Artist Camp where he oversees Facilities and Operations, and is a Tattoo Apprentice at NoCo Studio Tattoo in Loveland, CO.
 He is an enthusiast of the precision of the human hand, eye, and intuition.